cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-cybdev01.md

 ## PURPOSE
-This technical documentation presents the guidelines (e.g server installation instructions, configuration of system elements) allowing preparation, configuration and maintenant in operational state of the primary support server.
+This technical documentation presents the guidelines (e.g server installation instructions, configuration of system elements) allowing preparation, configuration and maintenant in operational state of the primary development server.

-The services provided by the CYBSUP01 server are focus on:
+The DEV cluster is dedicated to run of a version of CYBNITY software components which is not already released (e.g staging version, feature branch version).

-- primary server of the Support Environment cluster supporting all the CYDEL version's tools
+The services provided by the CYBDEV01 server are focus on:
-- management of other environments (e.g other Kubernetes clusters of CYDEL01)
+- primary server of the Dev Environment cluster
-- hosting of Continuous Delivery tools and applications managing the detection and installation of CYBNITY software suite versions into other K8S clusters
+- detection of sub-resources sizing required by any change of CYBNITY applications
-- management of application systems deployment life cycle (e.g continuous delivery chain) on other K8S cluster (e.g dev, test...)
+- unit test and/or integration development activities (e.g link to other external systems that integration development is in progress)

 # HARDWARE LAYER
-Current hardware configuration is based on a Dell 5810 server:
+Current hardware configuration is based on a Hewlett-Packard Z640 server:
-- CPU: Intel Xeon E5-2695 v4, 18 cores
+- CPU: 2 x Intel Xeon E5-2690 v4, 28 cores
 - RAM: 128 GB
 - Hard disks:
   - NVMe SSD 512 GB (Operation System & Linux based applications)
-  - 1 SATA Disk 1.5 TB (K8S applications data)
+  - 1 SATA Disk 3 TB (K8S applications data)
-- NVIDIA GeFore GTX 1060 graphic card, 6Go
+- NVIDIA Quadro P4000 graphic card, 8Go
 - 1 NIC 1Gbps: used for Wake-On-Lan (remote start of server)
 - 2 x NIC 10Gbps:
   - 1 dedicated ot Kubernetes HA clustering